 Variable Frequency Drive Evaluation Protocol (June 2017)

 Combined Heat and Power Evaluation Protocol (October 2017)

 Strategic Energy Management (SEM) Evaluation Protocol (May 2017)

 Residential Furnaces and Boilers Evaluation Protocol (September 2017)

 These crosscutting topics are referenced in measure-specific protocols and are not efficiency measures.
 These supplemental discussions help extend the measure-specific method for determination of savings to evaluating whole programs.

-Sample Design Cross-Cutting Protocols (April 2013)
+Sample Design Cross-Cutting Protocol (October 2017)

-Estimating Net Savings: Common Practices (September 2014)
+Estimating Net Savings - Common Practices (October 2017)